Is Poh Kong a proxy for gold?

 Gold Proxy

 Most of the world is currently facing a high inflation environment.
-While the impact for Malaysia is still muted so far, many think that is due to the price-controlled items and subsidies.
+While the impact on Malaysia is still muted so far, many think that is due to the price-controlled items and subsidies.

 At the same time, many economists think that the efforts taken by the authorities will lead to slower economic growth or even a recession.
 Would this also happen to Malaysia?